Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 These beef country style ribs are not only extremely flavorful and easy to cook but they are fairly inexpensive as well and in my book, that's always a plus.

-These country style ribs, much like their pork counterparts, are cut from another larger piece of meat and repackaged.
+Much like their pork counterparts, they are cut from another larger piece of meat and repackaged.
 Usually the beef variety are cut from the chuck roast which has just enough fat marbling to make it do very well in the smoker.
 Why am I telling you this?
 Well, if you can't find the beef country style ribs in your local supermarket or wherever you purchase meat, simply purchase a chuck roast and cut it lengthwise into pieces about 1.5 inches thick and you will have successfully made your own.

 The cool thing about cooking these instead of the whole chuck roast is that it gets done a lot faster, it's already cut up into portions that are ready to serve, each piece has it's own smoke ring all the way around, and it allows you to get the rub and/or sauce onto all sides of the portions instead of just the top and the bottom.